 4.Create the buttons/switches that allow you to play each musical note.
 To do this, go to Dashboard and in the upper right of the page click Add widget.
 Select Control > Switch > piano (data source) > do (variable) > finish.
 Don't forget do the same for each musical note.
 When complete it will look like this:

 Once everything is connected correctly, we will go to the IDE and write the following code.

 And that's it!
-It's time to play de piano.
+It's time to play the piano.

-We've just shown you how to create a low-cost digital piano based on the Internet of Things (IoT), which by the way proves how apparently complex things can be done with the right tools and time.
+We've just shown you how to create a low-cost digital piano based on the Internet of Things.